 1.5 Dissident Voices: Latin American Feminist Ideas of the 21st Century

-In response to the neoliberal shifts of the 80s and the 90s, the early 21st century brought with it an anti-neoliberal discourse to Latin American feminisms that was further fed by de-colonial and anti-patriarchal stances.
-Amongst these were positions that argued for the decolonization of universal feminism by taking account of the axis of race, ethnicity, and sexuality in the articulations of identity.
+In response to the neoliberal shifts of the 80s and 90s, the early 21st century brought with it an anti-neoliberal discourse to Latin American feminisms that was further fed by decolonial and anti-patriarchal stances.
+Amongst these were positions that argued for the decolonization of universal feminism by taking into account the axes of race, ethnicity, and sexuality in the articulations of identity.
 The 2000s were also marked by an attempt to dry out the institutionalization of gender.
 At the same time, there has not been an impetus to reconfigure a social movement in the wake of neoliberal shifts (Coba & Herrera 2013: 19).

-We are currently witnessing an emergence of ideas that are starting to reshape how we think about Latin American feminisms.
+We are currently witnessing an emergence of ideas that is starting to reshape how we think about Latin American feminisms.
 However, the project of reconfiguration is still very much in process.
-In this context, critical ideas about race and the history of racism have entered mainstream concerns predominantly voiced from Afro-descended standpoints (Curiel 2007).
-Further, lesbian feminists have brought forth criticisms of liberal feminism for not only paying less attention to race and racism, but also for centering heteronormativity as part of the feminist agenda.
+In this context, critical ideas about race and the history of racism have entered mainstream concerns, predominantly voiced from Afro-descended standpoints (Curiel 2007).
+Further, lesbian feminists have brought forth criticisms of liberal feminism for not only paying less attention to race and racism, but also for centering on heteronormativity as part of the feminist agenda.
 One notable position holds that there is an inextricable link between lesbianism and feminism insofar as the adoption of a self-conscious feminism entails shifting engagement with dominant masculinity on all levels and this includes the realm of desire (Espinosa Miñoso 2011: 403).
-Indigenous feminists have also unfolded critical insights in the relationships among community, the state, and political belonging.
-Their ideas about the balance between ethnic belonging and critiques of sexism are a call to dominant liberal feminism to rethink its concept of culture and community that would otherwise risk reducing Indigenous women to targets of development (Bastian Duarte 2012: 164).
-The emergence of these critical ideas takes liberal feminism to task by calling out the dominance of middle class, white/mestiza, heteronormative model for feminist projects as not only exclusionary, but also profoundly harmful.
-Notably, most of these positions take decolonization as an orienting project and maintain that the roots of racism and heterosexism are rooted in colonialism whose impact continues to plague Latin America and the Caribbean.
+Indigenous feminists have also uncovered critical insights in the relationships among community, the state, and political belonging.
+Their ideas about the balance between ethnic belonging and critiques of sexism are a call to dominant liberal feminism to rethink its concept of culture and community that risks reducing Indigenous women to targets of development (Bastian Duarte 2012: 164).
+The emergence of these critical ideas takes liberal feminism to task by calling out the dominance of middle-class, white/mestiza, and heteronormative models for feminist projects as not only exclusionary, but also profoundly harmful.
+Notably, most of these positions take decolonization as an orienting project and maintain that racism and heterosexism are rooted in colonialism whose impact continues to plague Latin America and the Caribbean.

 2. Key Issues and Debates